-- Encouraging the retention of large trees and landscaped gardens; - Ensuring sufficient space is retained in front and rear gardens to accommodate large trees; - Ensuring buildings are sufficiently setback from the front and side boundaries to retain the existing streetscape rhythm. - Ensuring new developments and additions respect the predominant building scale and forms of the streetscape; - Encouraging design that integrates with the heritage styles of the precinct; - Ensuring car parking structures do not dominate the streetscape;

-- Maximising soft landscaping and minimising areas of hard surfaces; - Encouraging low or open style front fences; and - Encouraging contemporary design in preference to period reproduction styles.
+- Ensuring sufficient space is retained in front and rear gardens to accommodate large trees; - Ensuring buildings are sufficiently setback from the front and side boundaries retain the existing detached streetscape rhythm. - Ensuring new developments and additions respect the predominant building scale and forms of the streetscape; - Encouraging design that integrates with the heritage styles of the precinct; - Ensuring garages and carports do not dominate the streetscape; - Maximising soft landscaping and minimising areas of hard surfaces; and - Encouraging low or open style front fences.